rehierl/abstract-properties/12-x-doctree-traversal/12-0-ordered-doctrees/readme.md

 * `CO(N,E)` where `E := { e | (e in co(p)) and (p in PN) }`

-With the above in mind, all the edges in the child order of a document tree can be embedded into the set of edges of the unordered document tree `DTU(N,E)`.
+With the above in mind, all the edges in the child order of a document tree can be embedded into the set of edges of **the unordered document tree (DTU)**.
-What results is a graph that no longer satisfies the requirements of a node tree since nodes may in general have more than one incoming edge and thus more than one parent node.
+What results is a graph that no longer satisfies the requirements of a node tree since nodes then have more than one incoming edge and thus more than one parent.
 However, transitively reducing the extended set of edges `TR(E)` will yield a new set of edges that does once again satisfy the requirements of a node tree.
+The resulting node tree is referred to as **the ordered document tree (DTO)**.

 * `DTO(N,E)` where `E := TR( E(DTU) + E(CO) )`